 History of German Christmas Markets

-The history of Christmas markets in Germany roots in the late Middle Ages.
-One of the most famous ones and also one of the oldest ones is held each year in Nuremberg in the state of Bavaria.
-It has been passed down from generation to generation that the farmers of the Nuremberg area started selling their crops in a farmers market during the Advent time in the mid 16th century.
-Out of this farmers market the world know Nuremberg Christkindlmarket developed.
+The history of Christmas markets in Germany has its roots in the late Middle Ages.
+One of the most famous and oldest markets is held each year in Nuremberg in the state of Bavaria.
+In the mid 16th century farmers of the Nuremberg area started to sell their crops at farmers markets during Advent time.
+This tradition has been passed down from generation to generation and eventually the world famous Nuremberg Christkindlmarket emerged.

 Christmas Village in Philadelphia is modeled after the traditional German Christmas Markets.

-The most famous of which, is the Christkindlmarket in Nuremberg, Germany.
-The goods presented in timber booths include a rich variety of food and holiday items are presented in timber booths.
-At the market, you will find Christmas ornaments, arts and crafts, toys, sweets, and hot food and drinks.
-This is an event at which people can stroll around, meet friends, and enjoy live performances of Christmas music.
+All goods including a rich variety of food and holiday items are presented in timber booths.
+At the market you will also find Christmas ornaments, arts and crafts, toys as well as sweets and drinks.
+This is an event where people can stroll around, meet friends, enjoy live performances and Christmas music.

 History of the German Christkind

 Each year, the Christkind recites a prologue to open the Nuremberg Christmas Market.
-The Christkind also makes appearances at over 150 charitable institutions.
+Throughout the season the Christkind makes appearances at over 150 charitable institutions.
 She brings joy to those in nursing homes, hospitals, and kindergartens.
-However, the Christkind isn't restricted to just the Nuremberg area.
+The Christkind however is not restricted to just the Nuremberg area.
 She travels around the world and has visited cities such as Chicago and Philadelphia.

 Next to the German Bratwurst lunch, our food vendors offer a great variety of authentic German food: Lebkuchen (gingerbread), Stollen, fresh frosted almonds and all the other well known specialities!
 Of cause we are not limited to the German cuisine – we also offer crepes & waffles, Austrian strudel, funnel cake and so much more.
 Also a must do: a cup of our hot Glühwein (mulled wine)!